Thursday, 19 December 2013

 Very proud of my home-made chicken liver pate

-As a relatively new meat-eater, offal and liver has never really been on my list.
-I've tried pate a few times but found it either extremely fatty or quite bitter tasting.
-I can't even imagine trying liver and onions!
 So in order to add some liver to my diet per the dietary guidelines I'm following in this pregnancy I thought I'd better try making my own liver pate.

 I know when you're pregnant you're advised not to eat pate due to risk of listeria.
 I reasoned if I made my own, I could keep the equipment and work surfaces boiling water clean and ensure all the ingredients were thoroughly cooked.
-So I did.

-I went down to our butcher's and bought some organic chicken livers with no problems.
+I went down to our butcher and bought some organic chicken livers with no problems.
 I thought I'd have to order them in advance.
 Man, I'm going to miss our butcher when we go to Australia in a couple of weeks.

-It took me quite a long time to find a recipe I liked the look of.
 Most of them required loads of butter or cream, but I wanted to avoid that fatty taste.
 Lots of them also included some form of alcohol to balance out the bitter rich flavour of the liver.
 While I definitely wanted that balance, even the smell of alcohol is enough to make me want to puke at the moment so I needed an alternative.

 I finally decided on the Chicken Liver and Apricot Pate recipe from Kavey Eats.
 It was absolutely delicious!